crjcodes/LabDemo.MinimalApi/README.md

 The Github Actions implement a CI approach in stages -- build, test, publish -- using dotnet CLI commands.

+I also used this API as the basis for a series of posts at [CodeOnward.com](https://codeonward.com/category/net/lab-demo/).

 ## Tech Used

 - .NET 7